danielharrell/open-eyes-lect-2017-18/Open.md

 And while this account runs contrary to appearances, perhaps it can then explain the appearances.
 For example, why does the world appear outside us?
+Or to put the question another way, what do we mean by *the world* when we say "the world appears outside us?"
+What we don't mean, it seems, is that the world is an object for us, the way that a friend, for example, is one when she appears.

 - We don't mean the world here the way we would mean a friend.
 The world surrounds us, and seems to be encompassed in